Last Updated on by

 Cathedral Meadow is accessible year-round.
 Hike there during the warmer months and snowshoe and cross-country ski in the snowy ones.
 Due to its location near Taylor Creek and Fallen Leaf Lake, the area is generally moist and home to many varieties of wildflowers throughout the spring and summer.
 In the fall, the Aspen grove adjacent to Cathedral Road illuminates the area with its lemon yellow leaves and the spawning Kokanee Salmon set Taylor Creek ablaze with their bold red scales.

-Inspiring views of Mount Tallac can be seen from the Aspen grove and the opposite side of the bridge that crosses the Fallen Leaf Lake outflow.
+Inspiring views of Mount Tallac can be seen from the Aspen grove, as well as the opposite side of the bridge that crosses the Fallen Leaf Lake outflow.

-Due to the fact that the area is flat, Cathedral Meadow is a great location to take the young and old for a fun adventure.
+Since the area is flat, Cathedral Meadow is a great location to take the young and old for a short but fun adventure.

 Cathedral Meadow Trail Data (approximations):